William-Larsson/adt-dag/README.md

 # Directed Acyclic Graph
 Assignment 3 for the course Programming languages at Umeå University.

-An abstract datatype (ADT) implemented in both Haskell and Java.
+An abstract datatype (ADT) implemented in Haskell, Java and C.

 ---